Barbershop Trivia

 Phoenicians 3

-7. Chorus of the Chesapeake 2
+7. Ambassadors of Harmony 2

 Dapper Dans of Harmony 2